douglasg14b/FAF-Zombies/README.md

 A player slot is designated as the "Zombie".
 Any units that die in game respawn as zombies for this player, I'll refer to this as zombification.

-Zombie players units are NOT zombified by default.
-They must be killed first.
-This is a mechanics change I plan on removing in the future once more Zombie buffs/debuffs exist to make for more dynamic games.
+Zombie players units are zombified by default now.
+THis means they only die once, instead of twice which was the previous mechanic.

 ## Lobby Options